Quenching and Tempering: How Many Times Can They Be Repeated?

 3. Temper twice at 580-600°C, for 2 hours each time.

-4. The number of repetitions is generally controlled within 3 times.
+4. The number of repetitions is generally controlled to 3 times.

 Reconditioning Treatment of High-Speed Steel Tools